tungtose/sickle_ui/README.md

 Switching target on the style builder configures subsequent calls to target an entity other than the main one.
 The string labels used to identify targets are mapped to entities during the theme building process.
 The targets can only be entity properties of the widget component.
-To rever back to styling the main widget, call `reset_target` on the style builder.
+To revert back to styling the main widget, call `reset_target` on the style builder.
 Internally, the target is an `Option` and `None` always means "target the entity the `DynamicStyle` component is on".